 We suggest scheduling a video call with the old developer or site owners so that they can explain everything in detail.

 The best way to manage all your website passwords is by using a password manager.
 We recommend using 1Password because it works with all your devices and allows you to store passwords in a group, share them securely, and use stronger passwords.

 2. Change All Admin Password and Emails

-Once you have received all the passwords, it is best practice to change all of them.
-This ensures that the previous developer or site owner cannot modify anything.
+Once you have received all the passwords, you need to change them.

 3. Take Notes and Familiarize Yourself